Asog (film): Reception

+The New York Times critic Devika Girish praised the film's originality saying, "defies all labels, irreverently mixing genres and tones to create something proudly original."
+The performances, writing and impact were also singled out, "Devlin (who wrote the film with Jaya and Pablo) crafts a fable-like film, with animated interludes, slapstick comedy, flamboyant agitprop and many other flourishes that allow the subjects to tell their stories on their own terms — with humor, rage and imagination."
 Film Threat wrote that the film is "drop-dead gorgeous" adding "Asog isn’t just a movie; it’s a luminous testament to the human spirit to move on after disaster."
 Upon its US release in April 2025 Letterboxd included Asog in its Monthly Watchlist of the best new films.

 The jury at the Hawai'i International Film Festival awarded the film the Grand Jury Kau Ka Hōkū award stating "this work signals the emergence of an exciting new voice in cinema."
-The jury included Berlinale Co-Director of Programming Jacqueline Lyanga and former Sundance Director of Programming Trevor Groth.
+The jury included Berlinale Co-director of Programming Jacqueline Lyanga and former Sundance Director of Programming Trevor Groth.